eigenvector32/nexxtporter/readme.md

   Optional, numeric string, defaults to "0"

   Which palette in the specified palette set to use.
 Must be in the range 0-4.

+### ExportNametableBitmap
+Optional

+Draws a PNG bitmap of the nametable shown in Nexxt.
+This combines nametable, nametable attributes, CHR patterns, palettes and an RGB lookup table (see above).

+    {
+        "TargetFile": "tiles.png",
+        "RGBLookupID": "Default",
+        "CHRIndex": "0",
+        "PaletteSetIndex": "0"
+    }

+### Attributes
+* TargetFile

+  Required, string

+  The file to which a PNG bitmap will be written.

+* RGBLookupID

+  Optional, string, defaults to "Default"

+  If set, the RGBLookupTable with the specified ID will be used to determine RGB color values for each NES color index.

+* CHRIndex

+  Optional, numeric string, defaults to "0"

+  In each NSS file there are 4 sets of CHR pattern data of 256 tiles each.
+CHRIndex determines which set of 256 tiles to use.
+Must be in the range 0-3.

+* PaletteSetIndex

+  Optional, numeric string, defaults to "0"

+  In each NSS file there are 4 sets of 4 palettes each.
+PaletteSetIndex determines which set of 4 to use for this bitmap.
+Must be in the range 0-3.

 ## Example config.json